 Wythe Whiting, Ph.D. is a Professor of Psychology trained in cognitive psychology.
-His research broadly focuses on cognitive processes such as attention and memory.
-His Cognition and Aging Lab investigates how factors such as neural noise affect cognitive performance during the aging process.
+His Cognition and Aging Lab investigates how factors such as neural noise affect the attentional performance of older adults.

 Alyssa Bower (Class of 2019) is a junior neuroscience major from Dallas, Texas.
 She has enjoyed working in the Technology and Health Lab and looks forward to participating in future research endeavors in psychology and neuroscience in her last two years at Washington and Lee University.